 Identifying and reducing waste from piped nitrous in the NHS

 Nitrous oxide is a commonly used medical gas and is responsible for the largest overall volume of emissions from anaesthetic and medical gases (at least 80% in 2019/20).
 Tackling these emissions is essential to achieving NHS England’s commitment to reaching net zero.
-The biggest opportunity to reduce emissions from nitrous oxide is to reduce waste from piped nitrous oxide.
+The biggest opportunity to reduce emissions from nitrous oxide is to reduce waste from piped nitrous oxide and nitrous oxide/oxygen mixture gases.

 What has happened so far?